opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the face recognition node
+2. You are then ready to start the semantic segmentation node

     ```shell
     rosrun perception semantic_segmentation_bisenet.py